stanford-cs248/shading/README.md

 ![Spheres with phong](misc/step2.jpg?raw=true)

-### Part 2: Normal mapping (25%)
+### Part 2: Normal mapping (25 pts)

 Although there is a texture map on the ground plane and spheres to add detail to these surfaces, the surfaces continue to look "flat".
 Your next task to implement [normal mapping](http://cs248.stanford.edu/winter19/lecture/texture/slide_039) to create the illusion of a surface having more detail that what is modeled by the underlying geometry.
 They idea of normal mapping is to perturb the surface's geometric normal with an offset by a vector encoded in a texture map.
 An example "normal map" is shown at right in the image below.

 ![Tangent space figure](misc/tangent_fig.png?raw=true)

 Each RGB sample in the "normal map" encodes a 3D vector that is a perturbation of the geometry's actual normal at the corresponding surface point.
-However, instead of encoding this offset in single coordinate space (e.g, object space or world space), the vectors in the normal map are represented in the __surface's tangent space.___ Tangent space is a coordinate frame that is relative to the surface's orientation at each point.
+However, instead of encoding this offset in single coordinate space (e.g, object space or world space), the vectors in the normal map are represented in the __surface's tangent space.__ Tangent space is a coordinate frame that is relative to the surface's orientation at each point.
 It is defined by the surface's normal, aligned with the Z-axis [0 0 1] in tangent space, and a tangent vector to the surface, corresponding to X-axis [1 0 0].
 The tangent space coordinate frame at a point on the surface is illustrated at left in the figure above.

 Normal mapping works as follows: given a point on the surface, your shader needs to sample the normal map at the appropriate location to obtain the _tangent space normal_ at this point.
 Then the shader should convert the tangent space normal to its world space representation so that the normal can be used for reflectance calculations.